qiuyue1993/Coding_Practice/Interview/InterviewBit_FB.md

 - DFS: backtracking, need to recover

 *Valid Binary Search Tree*
-- d
+- Be careful to read the requirement

 ---
 ## Dynamic Programming
-*Longest Increasing Subsequence*
+***Longest Increasing Subsequence***
-- d
+- A new type of structure
+- Figure out a smallest case; resorve the case; bigger case is based on the smaller cases

 *Unique Paths in a Grid*
 - d